Private Toronto City Tour

 Toronto’s ultimate historic attraction, Casa Loma is a splendid gothic revival home.
 Perched atop a hill on five acres, Casa Loma is in constant demand as a film location.
 Tour the majestic home of financier Sir Henry Pellatt boasting soaring battlements, secret passageways, lush gardens and vintage car collection.
 The only full-sized castle in North America, Casa Loma is a must-see, Edwardian-era time machine!

 As Canada’s most recognizable icon, the CN Tower defines Toronto’s skyline.
-An engineering Wonder of the Modern World, it soars 553.3 metres high (1,815 ft)!
+An engineering Wonder of the Modern World, it soars 1,815 feet!
 The Tower offers eyepopping views from the Lookout Level featuring a glass floor!
-Go 33 stories further to the SkyPod observation deck, one of the highest platforms in the world.

 Royal Ontario Museum